healthy Indian festival foodhealthy Indian festival food

 til ladu

-6. Panner Kofta Curry (Winter): This creamy Punjabi dish features paneer, a protein-rich Indian cheese, perfect for the cold months.
-Paneer helps build and repair tissues, while the warming spices like cardamom and cinnamon elevate body temperature and digestion.
+6. Panner Kofta Curry (Winter): This creamy Punjabi dish features paneer, a protein-rich Indian cheese, perfect for the winder season.
+Paneer helps to build and repair our body tissues and the hot spices such as cardamom and cinnamon improved digestion.

 paneer kofta curry